Centre for Continuing and Distance Education (CCDE)

 We also run the largest off-campus site in the province in Prince Albert.
 Housed at SIAST Woodland Campus, students can start all the degree programs noted above, and more.

-Education degree programs are offered at select First Nations sites, in collaboration with the ITEP program through the College of Education.
+Education degree programs are offered through NORTEP in La Ronge and at select First Nations sites, in collaboration with the ITEP program through the College of Education.
+Masters programs in educational administration are offered in 3 to 4 locations in the province; the locations change depending on demand.

 Students, both on- and off-campus, can also take classes by a variety of distance learning modes.
 Classes are offered online, by independent studies, through streamed video & videoconferencing, or by a mixture of delivery modes.